Examples and features

 Non-network scenarios

 So far all examples have dealt with network-type DAGs.
 These are bipartite DAGs where one layer of visible nodes (representing settings) and latent nodes (representing sources) are parents to children in another layer of visible nodes that represent the parties’ outcomes.
-The tripartite-line DAG in Example 1 and the triangle DAG in Example 3 are both illustration of network-type DAGs.
+The tripartite-line DAG in Examples 1 and 3 and the triangle DAG in Examples 2 and 4 are both illustration of network-type DAGs.
 One could consider more complicated scenarios, like a DAG where the outcome of a party is sent as input to the measurement performed by another party.
-For such situations, it is possible to find a network DAG such that restrictions of the distributions compatible with it characterize the distributions compatible with the non-network DAG [3].
+For such situations, it is possible to find a network DAG such that restrictions of the distributions compatible with it characterize the distributions compatible with the non-network DAG [6].
 Inflation can easily handle these scenarios in the same workflow as for network scenarios.

 instrumental